MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - Link doctor provides host correction and a search query to the users when they mistype a URL.
-For example, if a user mistypes powerbi as powerbbi.com: Link doctor will suggest powerbi.com as a correction and create a link to search for "powerbbi" in case the user is looking for something different.
+For example: A user mistypes "powerbi as "powerbbi".com.
+Link doctor will suggest "powerbi".com as a correction and create a link to search for "powerbbi" in case the user is looking for something different.

 - Allow users to save their decision to launch an external protocol for a specific site.
 Users can configure the [ExternalProtocolDialogShowAlwaysOpenCheckbox]( https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#externalprotocoldialogshowalwaysopencheckbox) policy to enable or disable this feature.